adambard/learnxinyminutes-docs/typescript.html.markdown

   alert("I'm a little annoying box!");
 }

-//Functions are first class citizens, have a shortened definition and can leverage the strong type inference
+//Functions are first class citizens, support the lambda "fat arrow" syntax and use type inference
-//All examples are equivalent, the same signature will be infered by the compiler and the same JavaScript will be emitted var f1 = function(i: number) : number { return i * i; }
+//All examples are equivalent, the same signature will be infered by the compiler, and same JavaScript will be emitted var f1 = function(i: number) : number { return i * i; }
 var f2 = function(i: number) { return i * i; } //Return type infered #TODO bug!
 var f3 = (i : number) : number => { return i * i; }